RustedIronn/Astraeus/README.md

 - Expands with animation (Framer Motion) when a star is selected.
 - Displays detailed data (name, magnitude, distance, spectral type, and a dynamically generated fun fact).

-### 🌅 Star of the Day
+### 🌅 SpaceBrief
-- Highlights a random, notable star with a daily factoid to add user engagement.
+- Pulls Space Articles from SpaceFlight and ESA to add user engagement.

 ### 🎨 Spectral Legend
 - Displays the colour-temperature mapping for all spectral types for quick scientific reference.